 Over the past three years, Google searches for ‘influencer marketing’ have soared by 1,500%.
 Influencer marketing is projected to be a $10 billion industry by 2020.
 And with 63% of brands planning to increase their influencer marketing budget in 2019, this trend is showing no sign of slowing.
 But is there more going on under the surface?
-Are people growing bored of promotional #ad after promotional #ad.
+Are people growing bored of #ad after #ad.
+Should we make marketing easier and hire an experiential marketing agency nyc instead of influencers?
 And are we tired of fake posts?
 Ultimately, are we all sick of influencer marketing yet?

 Influencer Marketing is an Effective Tool